 However, if you look at the entire day, you would see that the pairs were consistently positively correlated, despite a few moments within the day when they moved opposite each other.
 If you had worked with the data from the 5-minute correlations throughout the day, then you can see how that could have worked against you.

 With this in mind, it is important to have the latest correlation table so that you’re not working with the wrong data.
-You should check your Forex broker’s website for the latest correlation data, because they constantly keep these figures updated.
+You should check your Forex broker’s website for the latest correlation data because they constantly keep these figures updated.
 Otherwise, you can perform a quick Forex broker comparison to find the one who offers this information.

 Additionally, even the figures from a single timeframe will change from one week to the other.
-The charts provided above show correlation for this week, but the figures for the next week may be different.
+The charts provided above show a correlation for this week, but the figures for the next week may be different.
 The coefficient changes for many reasons, among them changing economic policies in the countries involved in the pair.
 For example, a raise in interest rates in the US can change the way the US dollar relates to other countries.
-Other factors that influence the coefficient include changing political environments and market sentiment about the particular currency pairs.
+Other factors that influence the coefficient include changing political environments and market sentiment about particular currency pairs.

 Not too many eggs in one basket

-Finally, like everything else about the Forex market, things don’t always go according to the plan, and sometimes even the currency correlation charts get it wrong.
+Finally, like everything else about the Forex market, things don’t always go according to plan, and sometimes even the currency correlation charts get it wrong.
 Knowing this, you should not place too many trades simultaneously just because the correlation coefficient tells you that the currencies move together.
-In case the prediction is wrong, you may find yourself with multiple losing trades that may put a huge dent on your capital.
+In case the prediction is wrong, you may find yourself with multiple losing trades that may put a huge dent in your capital.
 My advice is never to place more than 3 trades based solely on the currency correlation, and always remember to manage risk in case the prediction is wrong.